subsquid/docs/docs/subsquid-network/portal-open-beta.md

   - A working Docker installation.
   - Some Arbitrum ETH for gas.

-### 4. Explore the Public Portal

-Public Portal allows access to nearly all the datasets that were available from the centralized gateways.
-Use it for development and tests.

-Browse EVM datasets at [portal-ui.sqd.dev](https://portal-ui.sqd.dev/).
-Solana [(and compatible SVM networks)](/subsquid-network/reference/networks/#solana-and-compatibles) and Substrate datasets will be available soon.

 ----

 If you have any questions or feedback for us, please reach out to us on Telegram.
 We have created a special group for Portal Beta participants: [link](https://t.me/+JHrJZPz34kRjYmFk).